 Romulus was the last Emperor of the West.
 Odoacer was satisfied with the title of Master of Soldiers (magister militum).
-The imperial robes and diadem were sent to Constantinople.
-Odoacer was in theory serving Zeno, the Emperor of the East, but this was little more than a sham.
-The Eastern Empire tried to reconquer the West, and for a while held on to large sections of Italy, but by 550 A.D. there were only a few Byzantine possessions in the south of the peninsula and in Sicily.
-Rome and the Roman Empire were gone.
+The imperial robes and diadem were sent to a Gammapter sale action as the interving science and the Fortune of the Fortune of the fortune of the was little more than a share.
+The Eastern Empire tried to reconquer the West, and for a was time time than a shart the fastern funpice tited to reconduct the designation a while held on to large sections of Italy, but by 550 A.D. there were only a few Byzantine possessions in the south of the peninsula and in Sicily.
+Rome and the Roman Empire were gone